aws-samples/amazon-connect-callback-helper/README.md

 - scheduleCall.
 - notify.

-6. Add functions to the contactflow.
+2. Add functions to contactflow.

 On the contactflow, add Lamda invokation for the following functions: